Not getting the results your business should be?

 In situations where the rollercoaster is a speeding bullet, liken it to situations in business where your technology can’t keep up with customer demand.
 A slow period is much like, well, Wednesdays at any company.

-But what of these little changes to your website and/or business model, if there is no strong closer for the sale?
+What if we told you a little But what of these little changes to your website and/or business model, if there is no strong closer for the sale?

 We’re talking about a strong call-to-action, here.
 The best type of call to action is one that forces a customer to leap to their feet (well, keyboard) and make a sale, signup for a mailing list, etc.

-With so many different types of CTA’s, it can be tricky to determine which one works best for your business’ goals.
+With so many different types of CTA’s, it can be tricky to determine which one works best for your business goals.
 But then again, that’s why you read this blog, right?

-A Primer On Call To Action
+A Primer On Call To Action (CTA)

 As mentioned, the type of call to action is heavily dependent on your company goals, like soft and hard conversions.
 This affects the wording, colour contrast–everything.
 That said, the best way to tackle issues with your CTA is to have a solid understanding of what you want that button to do.